krobelus/rate-experiments/README.md

 In past decades, there has been significant progress in SAT solving technology.
 SAT solvers have had documented bugs [@BrummayerBiere-SMT09] [@BrummayerLonsingBiere-SAT10].
-To protect against these, there are checker programs that verify a solver's result.
-To do this, the solver outputs a witness alongside its result.
-A checker program can reproduce the solver's result using that witness.
-If the checker succeeds at doing so, it *accepts* or *verifies* the witness.
+As a measure to detect incorrect results, there are *checker* programs that *verify* a solver's result based on a witness given by the solver.
 Satisfiability witnesses, or models are trivial to check in linear time.
 Unsatisfiability witnesses, or proofs of unsatisfiability on the other hand can be much more costly to check.
-In SAT competitions, solvers are required to give proofs of unsatisfiability.
+In SAT competitions, solvers are required to give proofs of unsatisfiability in the DRAT proof format [@Heule_2014].
-The proof format that is being used today is called *delete resolution asymmetric tautology* (DRAT) [@Heule_2014].

-A solver operates on a formula that acts as knowledge base.
+A SAT solver operates on a formula that acts as knowledge base.
 It contains constraints that are called clauses.
-Starting from the input formula, clauses are added and deleted while solving.
-A DRAT proof is a trace of the solver's execution, containing information on which clauses are added and deleted.
+Starting from the input formula, clauses are added and deleted by the solver.
+A DRAT proof is a trace of a solver execution, containing information on which clauses are added and deleted.

-Deletions were introduced in solvers based on the *conflict-driven clause-learning* (CDCL) architecture to increase their performance [@cdcl].
-However, in many proofs produced by current solvers there are some deletions of unique reason clauses, yet these solvers do not undo assignments that were caused by those clauses.
-Perhaps because of this, state-of-the-art proof checkers ignore deletions of unit clauses [@rebola2018two] (including unique reason clauses) and thus match the solvers internal behavior.
+Deletions were introduced in solvers based on the *conflict-driven clause-learning* (CDCL) architecture to improve performance [@cdcl].
+Many state-of-the-art CDCL solvers emit deletions of unique reason clauses, yet these solvers do not undo inferences made using those clauses.
+Perhaps because of this inconsistency, state-of-the-art proof checkers ignore deletions of unit clauses [@rebola2018two] (including unique reason clauses), matching the solvers' internal behavior.
 As a result, the checkers are not faithful to the specification of DRAT proofs [@rebola2018two].
-We provide patches for top-performing solvers to make them generate proofs without those spurious deletions of unique reasons, eliminating the need to ignore deletions of unit clauses.
+We provide patches for award-winning solvers to make them generate proofs without those spurious deletions of unique reasons, eliminating the need to ignore some deletion instructions.

 We refer to the original definition of the proof format as *specified* DRAT and to the one that is implemented by state-of-the-art checkers as *operational* DRAT [@rebola2018two].
-The classes of proofs accepted by checkers of these two flavors of DRAT are incomparable.
+The classes of proofs verified by checkers of these two flavors of DRAT are incomparable.

-State-of-the-art SAT solvers employ complex inprocessing techniques to simplify a formula.
-To support proof checking, such a simplification must be backed by an appropriate fragment that will be added to the proof.
-If the proof fragment uses deletions of unique reason clauses, then a checker for specified DRAT is necessary to verify the inprocessing technique [@rebola2018two].
+State-of-the-art SAT solvers use complex inprocessing techniques to simplify a formula.
+To support proof logging, such a simplification must be backed by an appropriate fragment that will be added to the proof.
+If the proof fragment uses deletions of unique reason clauses, then a checker for specified DRAT is necessary to verify the inprocessing step [@rebola2018two].
+The absence of an efficient checker for specified DRAT prevents solvers from using such techniques in competitions.
+We provide the first optimized checker for specified DRAT.

-DRAT proof-checking is computationally expensive, so it is desirable to optimize checkers.
+DRAT proofs are space-efficient but checking them is computationally expensive.
 In theory, checking costs are comparable to solving [@Heule_2014].
 Consider the problem of the Schur Number Five, where solving took just over 14 CPU years whereas running the DRAT checker on the resulting proof took 20.5 CPU years [@schur-5].
-There is an efficient algorithm for specified DRAT [@RebolaCruz2018] of which we provide the first optimized implementation.
-Previous empirical results for that algorithm suggest that the computational costs of checking DRAT is the almost the same for either flavor of DRAT.
+We implemented an algorithm that was published in [@RebolaCruz2018] to efficiently check specified DRAT.
+Previous empirical results for that algorithm suggest that the computational costs of checking DRAT are the practically the same for both flavors of DRAT but those results were produced with a checker that was not competitive in terms of performance.

-We have re-implemented the algorithm in combination with other optimizations to roughly match the performance of the fastest checkers.
-We provide more extensive results, providing more evidence that specified and operational DRAT are equally expensive to check on an average real-world instance.
+Our implementation has state-of-the-art performance.
+We provide more extensive results, providing more evidence that specified and operational DRAT are equally expensive to check on the average real-world instance.
 We also observe that a high number of reason deletions tends to have a significant impact on checking performance.